frederic-perez/AmE-dictionary/data/idioms.md

 __cut and dried__ _You seem to think this is cut and dried._
 __cut and dry__
 __cut back on (something)__ :two: To reduce or decrease something. _My doctor told me that I need to cut back on eating fried foods in order to improve my cholesterol._
-__cut corners__ To do something in the easiest or most inexpensive way.
+__cut corners__ :two: To do something in the easiest or most inexpensive way.
 __cut down (on something)__ _Cut down on smoking._
 __cut from the same cloth__ :four: To be very similar.
 __cut from whole cloth__ :two: Entirely fictional or utterly false; completely fabricated and not based on reality at all.
 A reference to tailors who would falsely advertise garments being made “out of whole cloth,” when, in reality, they were pieced together from different cuts. _To be honest, I don’t believe a word he says—it sounds like it’s cut from whole cloth to me._